Coal0/watch/README.md

 ---

-Using watch, it's easy to restrict user access to files, databases and other protected data locations.<br />
+Using watch, it's easy to restrict access to sensitive databases and files.<br />
 Watch is compatible with Python 2 and 3 and has been tested on Python 2.7.1 as well as Python 3.6.0.<br />
 To get started with watch, check out [the guide](https://github.com/Coal0/watch/blob/master/guide.md).

 <br />

 ### Testing
-Testing can be done easily by running `test.py` [here](https://github.com/Coal0/watch/tree/master/tests).<br />
+It's easy to test watch by running `test.py` [here](https://github.com/Coal0/watch/tree/master/tests).<br />
-It should work on both Python 2 and 3.
+The tests should support Python 2 and 3.

 <br />